yilisharcs/wikibrowse.nvim/README.md

 ## Configuration

-Wikibrowse.nvim uses a global table for configuration.
-User options are merged with the default table prior to initialization unless `vim.g.wikibrowse.default` is set to false.
 Below are the available options and their default values:

 ```lua
 local width = math.floor(vim.o.columns * 0.79)